vfarcic/jenkins-docker-ansible/README.md

 Summary
 -------

-I hope you enjoyed setting up the Continuous Delivery/Deployment server.
-With Docker we can explore new was to build, test and deploy applications.
+With Docker we can explore new ways to build, test and deploy applications.
 One of the many benefits of containers is simplicity due to their immutability and self sufficiency.
 There are no reasons any more to have servers with huge number of packages installed.
 No more going through the hell of maintaining different versions required by different applications or spinning up new VM for every single application that should be tested or deployed.

 But it's not only servers provisioning that got simplified with Docker.
-Ability to provide Docker file with each application means that Jenkins setup is greatly simplified.
-Instead of having tens, hundreds or even thousands of jobs with each of them specific to the application they are building, testing and deploying, we can simply make all (or most of) Jenkins jobs the same.
+Ability to provide Docker file with each application means that Jenkins jobs are greatly simplified.
+Instead of having tens, hundreds or even thousands of jobs where each of them is specific to the application it is building, testing or deploying, we can simply make all (or most of) Jenkins jobs the same.
 Build with Dockerfile file, test with Dockerfile and, finally, deploy with Ansible (that also uses Dockerfile).

 We didn't touch the subject of post-deployment (functional, integration, stress, etc) tests that are required for successful Continuous Delivery and/or Deployment.
 We're also missing the way to deploy the application with zero-downtime.
 Both will be the subject of the next article that will continue where we left.